sitedata/lumendatabase/README.md

 - `BATCH_SIZE` - batch size of model items indexed during each run of Elasticsearch re-indexing
 - `SEARCH_SLEEP` - used in specs only, time out of Elasticsearch searches
 - `RACK_ENV` - Rack environment
+- `COMPRESS_ASSETS` - if present, assets will be compressed

 #### Email setup